yuhasem/poc_utils/tas/notes.md

 0x080EB4B2  LSR r2, r0, 0x10
 0x080EB4B4  CMP r2, r3
 0x080EB4B6  BNE 0x080EB49E
+  ; The above code is going through ALL of the words (seperated by 0xFF) to find the one indexed by r2.
+	; It does this by reading the 0xFF, adding 1 to r1, substracting 1 from r2, and then looping until it sees a 0xFF.
+	; Once r2 == -1, they know they've hit the one they want (r2 starts 1 less than the non-index mystery bits).
 0x080EB4B8  ADD r0, r5, 0x0   ; can branch to this to exit
   ; r0 = 0x020231CC
 0x080EB4BA  BL 0x08006AB0     ; CopyBytes(into r0, from r1)
+  ; So the r2^th word from the list at 0x083DD0F5, 0x083DD4E0, or 0x083DD629 gets copied into 0x020231CC
 0x080EB4BE  ADD r5, r0, 0x0
 0x080EB4C0  MOV r0, 0xFF
 0x080EB4C2  STRB r0, [r5, 0x0]